MariVasin/Nexus-node-zkVM-prover/README.md

-# Nexus zkVM Prover Node Installation Guide (Ubuntu 22)
+# Nexus zkVM Prover v3 Installation Guide (Ubuntu 22)

 This guide explains how to install the zkVM prover node for Nexus on Ubuntu 22.04.